Lisinopril and Heart attack - a phase IV clinical study of FDA data

 Summary:

-Heart attack is found among people who take Lisinopril, especially for people who are male, 60+ old, have been taking the drug for 2 - 5 years.
+Heart attack is reported as a side effect among people who take Lisinopril (lisinopril), especially for people who are male, 60+ old, have been taking the drug for 2 - 5 years also take Avandia, and have Diabetes.

-The phase IV clinical study analyzes which people take Lisinopril and have Heart attack.
-It is created by eHealthMe based on reports of 311,375 people who have side effects when taking Lisinopril from the FDA, and is updated regularly.
-You can use the study as a second opinion to make health care decisions.
+The phase IV clinical study analyzes which people have Heart attack when taking Lisinopril.
+It is created by eHealthMe based on reports of 343,814 people who have side effects when taking Lisinopril from the FDA, and is updated regularly.

 What is Lisinopril?

 Lisinopril has active ingredients of lisinopril.
-It is often used in high blood pressure. eHealthMe is studying from 325,310 Lisinopril users for its effectiveness, alternative drugs and more.
+It is often used in high blood pressure. eHealthMe is studying from 358,640 Lisinopril users.
+Check the latest studies of Lisinopril.

 What is Heart attack?

-Heart attack is found to be associated with 3,700 drugs and 3,169 conditions by eHealthMe.
+Heart attack is found to be associated with 2,513 drugs and 3,287 conditions by eHealthMe.
+Check the latest studies of Heart attack.

-Gender of people who have Heart attack when taking Lisinopril*:
+What is the gender of people who have Heart attack when taking Lisinopril? *

-Age of people who have Heart attack when taking Lisinopril *:
+What is the age of people who have Heart attack when taking Lisinopril? *

-Common side effects people have besides Heart attack *:
+What are other side effects people have besides Heart attack? *

 * Approximation only.
 Some reports may have incomplete information.